nadoo/glider/README.md

     -listen on :1080 as a socks5 proxy server, in verbose mode.

   glider -listen tls://:443?cert=crtFilePath&key=keyFilePath,http:// -verbose
-    -listen on :443 as a https proxy server.
+    -listen on :443 as a https(http over tls) proxy server.

   glider -listen http://:8080 -forward socks5://127.0.0.1:1080
     -listen on :8080 as a http proxy server, forward all requests via socks5 server.